A Split Second

 These three short games are the tangible result of a three-year research project with the title A Split Second – an initiative of Stedelijk Museum and Submarine Channel.
 A Split Second explored the concept of artistic authorship within the context of video games by fostering cross-disciplinary collaborations between visual artists and game designers.
 The project started in 2008, when the project concept was awarded with the DING!
 Award, an initiative of the Dutch Cultural Media Fund, Virtual Platform and BKVB Fund.

-Games in the Stedelijk
+Games in Stedelijk Museum

-The three games premiered at Temporary Stedelijk Museum Amsterdam on October 6, 2011, during the special event ‘Load It!’
+The three games premiered at Stedelijk Museum Amsterdam on October 6, 2011, during the special event ‘Load It!’
 The Stedelijk Museum has a long tradition in presenting new developments in art and visual culture.
 One of the most remarkable phenomena in contemporary culture is the expansive growth of game culture.
 Whereas the film and art world often overlap, the game industry and contemporary art often seem worlds apart.
 In 2006 the Stedelijk deliberately started to bridge these cultural domains by organizing the exhibition Next Level and initiated a collaboration with the influential new media lab Submarine Channel.
 This resulted in the three games that will be presented at Load It!
 Over the course of a series of meetings, workshops and presentations that took place in 2009, three acclaimed Dutch artists were matched with game designers to create a video game in which they investigate the possibilities of artistic expression in video games as a medium.
 With these projects, the Stedelijk intends to actively explore the relationship between a modern and contemporary art collection and contemporary media art practices.

-The museum: the right context for games?
+Is the museum the right context for video games?

 Games and interactive works are gaining popularity in the arts.
 In addition, games – as a contemporary art medium – are becoming increasingly visible in the museum’s galleries, for example in the exhibitions: Talk To Me (Museum of Modern Art, 2011), Games – Kunst und Politik der Spiele (Kunsthalle Wien, 2008) and Next Level (Stedelijk Museum, 2006).
 Games are often perceived as an extension of new media, while their specific properties require an equally specific and unique methodology of both interpretation and contextualisation.
 In regards to the museum, one may wonder how games can be positioned, exhibited and collected within the art institutions.
 Is this kind of museum discipline is already practiced and what can be expected of the future: should or could a museum be a place to play games?